Platinum vs Gold Compared: Which Is Better to Own?

 On the other hand, platinum mining only started in earnest a few hundred years ago.
 Being a precious metal, gold is usually stored and kept safe by its owner.
 What this means is that most, if not all, of the gold that has ever been mined is still present with us today.
 The combination of higher gold production and the fact that gold mining has taken place for much longer results in less platinum than gold in the world above ground.

-If you take into account the platinum that is present underground in the earth's crust, he picture becomes much more complicated.
+If you take into account the platinum that is present underground in the earth's crust, the picture becomes much more complicated.
 In fact, data from the U.S. Geological Survey (USGS) indicates that platinum is actually more common than gold in the earth's crust.

-Platinum is Usually (but Not Always) More Expensive Than Gold
+Platinum Is Usually (but Not Always) More Expensive Than Gold

 A big reason platinum is thought by many to be more valuable than gold is that the latter is, more often than not, priced lower.
 Prices for gold and platinum tend to track each other quite closely, but, generally speaking, gold tends to be less expensive than platinum most of the time.
 Combine higher prices with the perception that platinum is much rarer than gold and you get the impression that platinum is worth more than gold.